TomNug/LibraryWebProject/README.md

 # LibraryWebProject

-A project to simulate a library system.
+This was a project which utilizes Django to simulate a library system.

 - It manages books, where you can add, update, and delete books.
 Each book can have copies added and removed.